spectrocloud/librarium/packages/docs/content/02-getting-started/1-aws-your-first-cluster.md

 import WarningBox from '@librarium/shared/src/components/WarningBox';

-# Your First Cluster
+# Your First AWS Cluster

-This document provides a quick setup guide for Spectro Cloud.
-If you haven’t already, we recommend reviewing the [Spectro Cloud Overview](/introduction/concept-overviews) first.

-Spectro Cloud supports provisioning and managing Kubernetes clusters on public clouds, private clouds, and bare-metal environments.

 <InfoBox>
 The guided documentation guide below is prescriptive with the names and selections.
-We highly recommend you follow the guide verbatim for your first cluster.
+We highly recommend you follow the guide verbatim for your first AWS cluster.
 </InfoBox>

 The following steps will be taken to provision your first AWS cluster: